 Akdamar began his career with HCA as an administrative resident in 1993.
-Since that time, he has become known for his leadership and growth initiatives in the hospitals he has served from Louisiana to Georgia and Texas.
+Since that time, he has become known for his leadership and growth initiatives in the hospitals he has served from Louisiana and Georgia to Texas.
 His mantra of “excellence always” has resulted in exceptional employee engagement, outstanding quality and earnings performance.

-He is a graduate of Louisiana State University in Baton Rouge, Louisiana and received his Master of Health Care Administration from Tulane University School of Public Health and Tropical Medicine in New Orleans.
+He is a graduate of Louisiana State University in Baton Rouge, Louisiana, and received a Master of Health Care Administration from Tulane University School of Public Health and Tropical Medicine in New Orleans.
 Akdamar is a Fellow with the American College of Healthcare Executives and currently serves on the Texas Hospital Association council on policy development, the American Hospital Association regional policy board, and the board of trustees for Dallas Medical Resources.